 Did you know…

 - The most common species of microbat in the Adelaide area are Gould’s wattled bats, lesser long-eared bats, southern free-tail bats, little forest bats, southern forest bats, chocolate wattled bats and western broad-nosed bats.

 - There are no vampire bat species in Australia.
-Our native bats, including microbats and the much larger flying foxes, live on insects or fruit and nectar – not blood.
+Our native microbats eat insects and megabats (like flying foxes) eat fruit and nectar.

 - If you’re handy, you can make a bat roosting box in a couple of hours.
 Place the box high in a tree in your garden and microbats may decide to move in.

 Got possums too?
 Read our blog ‘What to do if there’s a possum in your roof’ to find out how to evict them.